Tilburg: Sports

 The local football team is Willem II, named in remembrance of King William II.

 Tilburg Ten Miles is an annual road running competition held in Tilburg.

 Students' sports like rowing and hockey are popular as well.
 Tilburg hosts three field hockey clubs that play in top national leagues.

-Tilburg has an ice skating rink, including the indoor 400 m speed skating rink Ireen Wüst IJsbaan.
+Tilburg has the ice skating complex IJssportcentrum Tilburg, including the indoor 400 m speed skating rink Ireen Wüst IJsbaan.
 Within the speed skating rink there's an ice hockey field.
-The hockey team Tilburg Trappers dominated the Eredivisie (Dutch Premier League) for years before moving to the Oberliga, the third tier of ice hockey in Germany.
+Adjacent is the ice hockey arena where Tilburg Trappers plays its home games.
+Tilburg Trappers dominated the Eredivisie (Dutch Premier League) for years before moving to the Oberliga, the third tier of ice hockey in Germany.

 In 2024 bandy was introduced, including the founding of a new club, Bandy Vereniging Tilburg.
 At the Women's Bandy World Championship in 2025, three players from Tilburg were part of the Dutch team.

 Attractions

 Tilburg is the closest major settlement to The Efteling, with the amusement park made famous by Python being located only 11km away from the city centre.
 A small fan owned miniature attraction called Mini Efteling can be found a short distance away from the actual park.
 Located within the city itself is Zoo De Oliemeulen, a small family run animal attraction housing over 1,000 different animals.